Calif. Coast District Tournament

 Dear California Coast National Speech and Debate District Chapters and Affiliates:

-You can also register on this website for the Student Congress Qualifier at Archbishop Mitty, which will be held March 23rd.
+You can also register on this website for the Student Congress Qualifier at SCU, which will be held March 28th.

-***Any new students who wish to attend the qualifier must a.) be members of the Association and b.) sign up on the National Website.
-All student members are required to.
-If they do not sign up, they may not compete nor will their memberships and degrees count toward the schools allowed entry number.
+***Any new students who wish to attend the qualifier must a.) be members of the Association with 25 NSDA points and b.) sign up on the National Website.
+If they do not have accounts, they may not compete nor will their memberships and degrees count toward the schools allowed entry number.

 All participants must park on the street adjacent to Bellarmine property or in parking lots on campus.
 If you park in the neighborhoods, or even across the street from Bellarmine, you will be ticketed.
 There is also parking around the soccer field and on the south side of campus near the baseball field.